 We'll start with the "emotional" reasons and benefits of playing a musical instrument and how it helps encourage a positive experience.
 How does it feel?
 How does it affect you as a person?

 1) You Will Love It

-Most people who play an instrument don't just do it and feel indifferent about it.
+Most people who play a musical instrument don't just do it and feel indifferent about it.
 They actually LOVE it.
 How often, in our daily lives, do we actually do something we can safely say we love?
 For most people, not often.
 Playing music is a very enjoyable activity, and also makes you feel good about yourself - it can create a real sense of achievement as you improve your skills.